HowlingArcher/random-code/README.md

 ### QR-code Generator
 This is a simple script that runs in the cmd, or any commandline interface.
 It asks you for a link and then creates a QR code for that URL as an image and saves it.

+### trabsactuibs bot
+This discord bot allows you to keep track of your spending and earnings.
+This discord bot is supposed to only listen to 1 user.
+So inviting it into your own private server is highly recommended.
+This discord bot is still in development and is not yet finished.
+If you are interested in getting started with this bot, please contact us at [discord](https://discord.gg/7xxVG4u8nW).
+This will help us to understand what you want from this bot and how we can improve it.
+The following commands are available:
+- `!help` - Shows the help menu
+- `!spend` - Manually enter your spending with amount, date, and reason
+- `!earn` - Manually enter your earnings with amount, date, and reason
+- `!lookup` - Look up withdrawals and earnings in a specific month and year

+examples:
+- `!help`
+- `!spend 100 1/2024 new headphones`
+- `!earn 100 1/2024 freelance work`
+- `!lookup 1/2024`

 ## Changelog
 You can find the changelog [here](https://github.com/HowlingArcher/random-code/blob/main/changeLog.md)